destel/rill/README.md

 and traditional concurrency patterns do not preserve the order of files, making it challenging to find the first match.

 The combination of **OrderedFilter** and **First** functions solves this elegantly, while downloading and keeping in memory at most 5 files at a time.
+Context cancellation via defer ensures that the pipeline is terminated as soon as the first match is found.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-Ordering)